pfruan/DiSNEP/README.md

 - ‘alpha’ is a regularization parameter representing weights for signal sources where α = 0 means no disease-specific enhancement.
 The default value is 0.75.
 - ‘iter’ is number of iterations.
 The default value is 10.
 - ‘difference’ is a parameter defining convergence when iterations stop.
 The default value is 1e-6.
-- the returned value is an enhanced gene network but asymmetric and without denoised.
+- the returned value is an enhanced gene network but asymmetric and without being denoised.

 ## **Denoise the enhanced network and make it binary and symmetric.**

 *se_post=post_process(se,percent=0.9)*

-- ‘se’ is the enhanced disease specific network but asymmetric and without denoised.
+- ‘se’ is the enhanced disease specific network but asymmetric and without being denoised.
 It is the returned value of diffus_matrix function.
 - ‘percent’ is what percentage of edges to be considered as noise.
 The default value is 0.9.
 - the returned value is a denoised, binary and symmetric gene network.